Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Example Applied to SARS-CoV-2 Antibody Data

 \section{Example Applied to SARS-CoV-2 Antibody Data}

+To illustrate the ideas of the previous section, we consider data associated with a SARS-CoV-2 assay developed in Ref.\ (\cite{Gold}).
+In that work, the authors generated a set of training data, which we use to construct our conditional probability models.
+As suggested in Sec.\ \ref{sec:classification}, positive training data came from individuals who had previously been confirmed (via qPCR) to have contracted SARS-CoV-2, while negative data is associated with samples that were collected before emergence of the virus.
+In Figs.\ \ref{fig:rawdat}--\ref{fig:holdout}, the positive and negative training data correspond to red $\times$ and blue $o$.
+The original files containing raw data are supplied with the supplemental information in Ref.\ (\cite{Gold}).

-We illustrate the details of these classification schemes using SARS-CoV-2 antibody data measured in Ref.\ \cite{Gold} We consider the first 418 Immunoglobulin G (IgG) samples in the data files corresponding to serology tests.
-For each sample, we use both the mean-fluorescence intensity (MFI) values associated with the receptor binding domain (RBD) and spike protein (S1).
+To construct $P(\br)$ and $N(\br)$, we consider the first 418 Immunoglobulin G (IgG) samples as candidate training data.
+For each sample, we use both the MFI values associated with the RBD and S1 protein.
 For positive samples, we further restrict attention to those for which symptoms began at least 7 days before the test.
 We reject any samples in which the raw MFI is less than -300, as this may correspond to a significant instrument calibration artifact that biases results.
-This leaves a total of 58 positive and 343 negative samples.
+This leaves a total of 58 positive and 343 negative samples for use as our final training data set.

 As a preliminary step, we observe that the MFI values range from roughly -300 to $6.3\times 10^4$.
-Moreover, as opposed to the IgM measurements, many of the IgG data fall on top of one another at this upper limit, which would happen if the signals saturated the photodetector.
+Moreover, many of the IgG data fall on top of one another at this upper limit, which would happen if the signals saturated the photodetector.
 These observations are thus consistent with the data being recorded by a signed, 16-bit digitizer.\footnote{The digitizer may be 20 bits or more, since several levels of decimal accuracy are also specified.} We speculate that the negative MFI values are due to dark currents and/or small voltage offsets inherent in photodetector equipment.
 To approximately account for such effects, we add 300 units to all measured values.
-To adjust for variable geometric factors, we normalize the raw MFI data by a reference signal, as indicated in Ref.\ \cite{Gold}.
+To adjust for variable geometric factors, we normalize the raw MFI data by a reference signal, as indicated in \cite{Gold}; see also the supplemental data files in that reference for more details.
 To set a relative scale for the data, we then divide by smallest MFI value separately for RBD and S1.
-We denote the corresponding measurements by $x$ (RBD) and $y$ (S1), with $\br=(x,y)$.
+We denote the corresponding measurements by $\x$ (RBD) and $\y$ (S1).
+For clarity of notation, we denote this pair of values as $\r=(\x,\y)$ (as opposed to $\br$, which is reserved for later use).